For many American parents, the cost of child care is a constant struggle. Is universal child care the right solution for families?

 October 27, 2019

 The federal government considers child care affordable if it costs a family seven percent or less of its income.
 By this standard, care is unaffordable in every state and the District of Columbia.
-Last year, the price tag for day care centers averaged between $9,000 and $9,600 annually for one child, and ranged dramatically among states: $5,307 in Mississippi and $20,415 in Massachusetts.
+In 2018, the price tag for day care centers averaged between $9,000 and $9,600 annually for one child, and ranged dramatically among states: $5,307 in Mississippi and $20,415 in Massachusetts.

 In one survey, nearly 60 percent of Americans said that the cost of day care and preschool puts a somewhat or very significant strain on their household budgets.
-It’s this stress that Senator and presidential candidate Elizabeth Warren is tapping into when she talks about her plan for universal child care.
+It’s this stress that Senator and former presidential candidate Elizabeth Warren tapped into when she talking about her plan for universal child care.

-What exactly is Warren’s plan, and what do experts say about universal child care?
+What exactly might universal child care look like, and what do the experts say about it?

 The Warren Plan

-Senator Warren is proposing a network of government-funded child care centers, which she would pay for with a wealth tax on households that have more than $50 million in assets.
+During her presidential campaign, Senator Warren proposed a network of government-funded child care centers, paid for by a wealth tax on households that have more than $50 million in assets.
 The centers would adhere to quality standards based on those for existing federal programs, like Head Start.
 For families earning less than 200 percent of the federal poverty level, care at these centers would be free.
 Other families would pay according to a sliding scale, with no one paying more than seven percent of their income.

 Two Case Studies